-Construction continues on Phases I - III, the widening from SR 85 to Wildhorse Drive.
-The Phase I-III CEI consultant is holding weekly meetings with the contractor and stakeholders.
-Staff and the engineering design consultant continue to meet bi-weekly to discuss design, ROW acquisition, City of Crestview coordination, coordinate with with FDOT design consultants, and to facilitate the advancement of the project.
-The Triumph grant was approved in the amount of \$64.1 million, and the first reimbursement for engineering costs will be submitted soon.
-Right-of-way acquisition for Phase V and the East-West Connector is sustantially complete, aside from resolution of final costs for parcels acquired by eminent domain.
-Design for all phases is now complete; permitting with USACE and FDEP is still pending.
+Construction continues on Phases I - III, the widening from SR 85 to Wildhorse Drive and Phase IV, from Wildhorse to Crab Apple Drive has been added.
+Staff and the engineering consultant continue to meet bi-weekly to discuss ROW acquisition, permitting, and to facilitate the advancement of the project.
+The Triumph grant was approved in the amount of \$64.1 million; the first reimbursement for engineering costs has been submitted.
+Right-of-way acquisition for Phase V and the East-West Connector is sustantially complete, awaiting only resolution of final costs for a few parcels acquired by eminent domain.
+Design for all phases is now complete; permitting with USACE and FDEP is still ongoing.
 Phase V and the E-W Connector portions of the project have been bid and a contractor selected.